 Monday 14th October 2019 to Sunday 20th October 2019

 The barn to a farm in Crossbush Lane Crossbush Arundel was entered by 2 males in a white Transit van on a 55 plate, they stole a Stihl leaf blower, valued at £200.00.

 A group of 4-6 youths were seen by witnesses to steal a large wheel barrow from premises in Woodlands Avenue Rustington Littlehampton.
 Valued at £350.00.

 A rocking horse worth around £100.00 was stolen from a shed in Hook Lane Bognor Regis.

 Brighton & Hove

-A farm in Beechwood Lane Cooksbridge Lewes was entered overnight and an outbuilding was entered and a John Deere Gator tractor valued at £16,000.00 was stolen.
+A farm in Harveys Lane Ringmer Lewes has been entered and an outbuilding was forcefully entered.
+A chainsaw valued at £500.00 was stolen.

 Help us keep Sussex safe

 If you saw or heard anything, or have any information about any incident in this message please contact us online, email us at firstname.lastname@example.org or call 101, quoting the reference number provided.